schapi-create/apidoc-rpc-uat/md_files/README.md

 		>openssl req -x509 -new -nodes -key rootCA.key -sha256 -days 1825 -out rootCA.pem

-		Now, you need to create server key and certificate using this root certificate.
+		Now, you need to create the server key and certificate using this root certificate.

 		Generate server key.